ninabarzh/broomstick/content/posts/climate-collapse-democracy.md

 In Scandinavia, [Indigenous Sámi communities have been (and are) actively involved in conservation efforts](https://www.culturalsurvival.org/publications/cultural-survival-quarterly/indigenous-leaders-speak-protecting-biodiversity).
 For instance, the Sámi have collaborated with researchers to restore spawning grounds in rivers affected by forestry activities.
 Additionally, the Laponia World Heritage Site, located in traditional Sámi territories, operates under a governance model that includes a Sámi majority board, reflecting their leadership in conservation.

-Avoid tokenistic conservation—true protection requires banning extractive industries, not just drawing lines on maps.
+Avoid tokenistic conservation, true protection requires banning extractive industries, not just drawing lines on maps.

 ### Engage in local rewilding responsibly